o-ran-sc/smo-o2/docs/tacker-user-guide-cnf.rst

 .. note::

    This procedure uses the CLI available by installing python-tackerclient.
-   If you want to process with RESTfull API, see the `API-Docs`_ for more information.
+   If you want to process with RESTfull API, see the :doc:`api-docs` for more information.

 Create
 ~~~~~~